coronel08/my-notes/notes/docs/aws.md

         -   multi-value - route traffic to multiple resources and associate health checks with records. not a substitute for Load Balancing but helps.
     -   Health Checks - checks status of resources, can integrate with CloudWatch
 -   Cloudfront - Can integrate AWS Shield and AWS WAF to protect against network DDOS attacks.
+    -   Can encrypt traffic(https) coming from clients to cloudfront and also cloudfront going to server/origin.
+        -   Viewer Protocol Policy - Client Policy
+        -   Origin Protocol Policy - Server Policy
     -   Can use infront of an Application Load Balancer
+    -   Cloudfront Multiple Origins- Can setup to deliver content from multiple origins.
+    -   Global Accelerator - provides 2 static public IP's that act as a fixed entry point.
+Improves performance of users traffic by using global network infrastructure.
     -   Cloudfront Key Pairs - created by root user, used to create signed URLs or signed cookies.
+Can only haave two per account
         ![](https://media.datacumulus.com/aws-dva-pt/assets/pt1-q4-i2.jpg)

 ---